Assasinphoenix/pyqt5-tutorial/groupbox.rst

 =======
 Example
 =======
-Below is an example of an GroupBox:
+Below is an example of a GroupBox:

 .. literalinclude:: _examples/groupbox.py